crossairplane/Projects/Project_2_Disaster_Pesponse_Project/README.md

     |- classifier.pkl # saved model

-  - images # not used in program, just a demo.
+  - images # not used in this program, just a demo.

     |- main_page.png

     |- message_to_predict_genres.png
   - README.md